Catholic Church in Australia: Between the wars

-Another Irish cleric, Archbishop Daniel Mannix (1864–1963) of Melbourne, was a controversial voice against conscription during World War I and against British Empire policy in Ireland.
-He was also a fervent critic of contraception.
-In 1920, the Royal Navy prevented him landing in his Irish homeland.
+Another Irish cleric, Archbishop Daniel Mannix (1864–1963) of Melbourne, was a outspoken voice against conscription during World War I and against British policy in Ireland.
+He was also a fervent critic of contraception and the Treaty of Versailles, saying it would lead to a greater war than the one just ended.
 In the Melbourne St Patrick's day parade of 1920, Archbishop Mannix participated with fourteen Victoria Cross recipients.
 Yet despite early 20th century sectarian feeling, Australia elected its first Catholic prime minister, James Scullin, of the Australian Labor Party in 1929 – decades before the Protestant majority of the United States would elect John F. Kennedy as its first Catholic president.
 His successor, Joseph Lyons, a devout Irish Catholic, split from Labor to form the fiscally conservative United Australia Party – predecessor to the modern Liberal Party of Australia.
 His wife, Dame Enid Lyons, a Catholic convert, became the first female member of the Australian House of Representatives and later first female member of cabinet in the Menzies Government.
 With the place of Catholics in the British Empire still complicated by the recent Irish War of Independence and centuries of imperial rivalry with Catholic European nations, as prime minister, Lyons travelled to London in 1935 for the silver jubilee celebrations of King George V and faced anti-Catholic demonstrations in Edinburgh, then visited his ancestral homeland of Ireland and also had an audience with the Pope in Rome.

 The Australian congregation known as Our Lady's Nurses for the Poor was founded by Melbourne-born mystic Eileen O'Connor and Fr Ted McGrath in a rented home at Coogee in 1913.
 A deeply religious youth, O'Connor had suffered a damaged spine when she was three years old and lived in a wheelchair with a painful disability.
 McGrath, the parish priest of Coogee, found accommodation for her widowed mother and family and was impressed by her courage.
 O'Connor told McGrath that she had experienced a visitation from the Virgin Mary, and McGrath shared with her his hope to establish a congregation of nurses to serve the poor.
 Eventually, a group of seven laywomen gathered around O'Connor and elected her as their first superior.
 Directed by the largely bed-ridden O'Connor, they visited the sick poor and nursed the frail aged.
 O'Connor died in 1921 of chronic tuberculosis of the spine and exhaustion.
 She was 28.
 Initially a group of laywomen, Our Lady's Nurses for the Poor later formed themselves into a religious community of sisters under vows and their work continues in Sydney, Newcastle and Macquarie Fields.
 In 2018, Australia's bishops voted to initiate her cause for sainthood and the Holy See granted her the title Servant of God.